simply-jos/bitsets/README.md

 Various heap-allocated bitset implementations in Rust.

-We provide a dense bitmap, with planned memory-mapped, EWAH, and roaring implementations later on.
+At the moment, we only provide a dense bitmap.
+In the future, we plan to also include memory-mapped, compressed, and roaring implementations.